jamie2210/C1_MS2_DCG/README.md

 </details>
 <br>

-10. I want see to my score of wins vs losses.
+10. I want to see to my score of wins vs losses.

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|